CDBG Manuals/Plans

 6. Can private for-profit developers apply for CDBG Grants?

-7. What is a consolidated/Action Plan?
+7. What is a Consolidated/Action Plan?

 8. Can Citizens participate in the planning/decision-making process around the use of CDBG funds?